tychopsycho/kubernetes-engine-samples/batch/kueue-intro/README.md

     Note: It is normal to see the error message `Unschedulable` on the Workload while pods are scaling up.

-1. When the pending workloads starts increasing from the ClusterQueue, end the script by pressing `CTRL + C` on the running script.
+1. When the pending workloads start increasing from the ClusterQueue, end the script by pressing `CTRL + C` on the running script.

 1. Once all Jobs are completed, notice the nodes being scaled down